 ACA 26-51-1702 provides an income or premium tax credit for a taxpayer owning an interest in a qualified low income building which is approved through the Arkansas Development Finance Authority.
 The tax credit is computed by multiplying the Federal Low Income Housing Tax Credit for the qualified project by 20%.
 The credit may not exceed \$250,000 or the income or annual premium tax otherwise due.
-The tax credits allocated to the taxpayer shall be allocated to each shareholder.
-Any unused credit may be carried forward for the next five (5) succeeding tax years or until exhausted, whichever comes first.
+Any unused credit may be carried forward for the next five (5) succeeding tax years or until exhausted, whichever occurs first.